 EMPLOYEE GRANTMAKING COMMITTEES

 Our philanthropy is guided by Ben & Jerry’s employees who serve on committees that review grant applications and select recipients.
-We have three Community Action Teams, a Vermont Economic Justice Grant committee, and a National Grassroots Organizing Committee.
+We have three Community Action Teams, a Vermont Equity & Justice Grant committee, and a National Grassroots Organizing Committee.
 Committee members may serve for up to six years.
 We work with the committee members to develop their grantmaking skills and support their understanding of issues.
 One of the ways we do this is by undertaking learning tours in another part of the country, to meet with and learn first-hand from activists on the ground.

 Director of Programs